 - Transformation : Once the data gets into the targeted system, organizations can make whatever transformations they need.

-Q. No. 46.
-What are the different types of diagrams you encounter in business analysis?
+46. What are the different types of diagrams you encounter in business analysis?

 - Flowcharts : These help in illustrating all the technical and non-technical operations.